daniel-rusu/pods4k/README.md

 names[1] = "Jane" // Compile error: No set method providing array access
 ```

-Immutable arrays are safer than read-only lists as they don't have any back-door to get at the underlying data.
-They're
+On top of the base efficiency improvements when storing typical generic types, immutable arrays are even more efficient
-more efficient than lists for pretty much all operations
+when dealing with the 8 primitive types.
+The primitive variants of immutable arrays store primitive values in a compact
-[details here](immutable-arrays/README.md#benefits-over-read-only-lists)).
-Additionally, they're significantly more
+contiguous region of memory instead of auto-boxing each value and storing pointers to scattered wrapper objects like
-efficient when dealing with primitive types as primitive values are stored together in a compact contiguous region of
+what read-only lists do.
+For example, when storing integers, this reduces memory consumption by up to 7 times on a
-memory instead of auto-boxing each value and storing pointers to scattered wrapper objects:
+64bit JVM and performance can improve by over 10 times when performing operations on these values in tight loops:

 ```kotlin
 val people = immutableArrayOf(